ArqumUddin/prob_rob_labs_ros_2/README.md

 - **Hypotheses**: Number of active Gaussian components
 - **Uncertainty**: Average covariance determinant - measures filter confidence

+### My Analysis and Hypothesis

+After analyzing the results, my hypothesis is that while my initial intuition wasn't wrong, it was incomplete.
+Mathematically, the GMM-UKF is the more sophisticated algorithm, and I expected it to outperform the 'simpler' Particle Filter.
+However, I underestimated the impact of the environment itself.

+My test environment is a long, featureless, symmetric hallway that creates a uniform probability distribution (a flat line of uncertainty).
+The GMM-UKF struggled here because a Gaussian distribution fundamentally cannot represent a flat line; it forces a peak.
+This caused the filter to 'guess' a specific location with high confidence, only to jump when the sensors contradicted it, creating the jitter seen in the graphs.

+In contrast, the Particle Filter succeeded by brute force.
+It didn't try to be smart; it simply flooded the hallway with thousands of particles to cover every possibility.
+This experiment highlighted that while GMM-UKF is mathematically elegant, the 'brute force' of a Particle Filter is often superior in low-dimensional, highly ambiguous environments.
+The jitter wasn't a bug in the code, but a mismatch between the algorithm's assumptions and the environment's reality.

 ---

 ## Visualizing in RViz (Optional)